CAMP COLUMBIA

 DURING WW2

 Camp Columbia was the name of the American camp at Wacol in Brisbane.
 It was initially built by the U.S. Army, and was then taken over by the Australian Army, after the Second World War.
 The first unit stationed there was the 738th MP Battalion.
 The Officers Candidate School was there from 1942-1945.
-The Sixth US Army Headquarters was also stationed there.
+Camp Columbia was home to General Walter Krueger's Sixth Army.

 Private Norbert Grant of C Company of the 738th MP Battalion and other members of the 738th became embroiled in the so called Battle of Brisbane which raged over 2 nights in the central business district of Brisbane in late November 1942.